-The JDK requires a working Java 2 compiler as a bootstrap to build.
-For this purpose, the port uses a Linux version of the JDK.
+Older versions of the JDK still require a Linux version of the JDK.
 If you feel this is unfair, you should ask Sun why they do not provide a native OpenBSD version.
-Linux emulation on OpenBSD is restricted to i386 systems, and so the JDK will build only on i386.
+Linux emulation on OpenBSD is restricted to i386 systems, and so these older JDK versions will build only on i386.
 The ports framework should take care of installing the necessary files and setting kern.emul.linux=1.
-For more information, please read about Linux emulation in the compat_linux(8) manual page, and also FAQ 9 - Running Linux binaries on OpenBSD.
+For more information, please read about Linux emulation in the compat linux(8) manual page, and also FAQ 9 - Running Linux binaries on OpenBSD.
 Note that this Linux emulation is only required during the build of the JDK, which results in a native OpenBSD JDK.
 You do not need Linux emulation to work with the native JDK.